vanitasvitae/GSOC2017/README.md

  - XEP-0300 - Hashes

 **Pending**
- - XEP-0234 - Jingle File Transfer
+ - XEP-0234 - Jingle File Transfer (will be merged very soon)
- - XEP-xxxx - Jingle Encrypted Transports
+ - XEP-xxxx - Jingle Encrypted Transports (will be merged after XEP-approval by the XSF)

 ## Interoperability
 The whole point of XMPP is to avoid walled gardens, so there are many clients implementing many of the specified features.
 Ideally all clients are interoperable to one another (in reality it doesn't always go so well unfortunately).